Leah Manning

-Dame Elizabeth Leah Manning DBE (née Perrett; 14 April 1886 – 15 September 1977) was a British educationalist, social reformer, and Labour Member of Parliament (MP) in the 1930s and 1940s.
+Elizabeth Leah Manning DBE (née Perrett; 14 April 1886 – 15 September 1977) was a British educationalist, social reformer, and Labour Member of Parliament (MP) in the 1930s and 1940s.
 She organised the evacuation of orphaned or at risk Basque children during the Spanish Civil War.

 Early life

-Manning was born in Droitwich, Worcestershire, the first of twelve children - only six of which reached maturity.
-Her parents were Charles William Perrett, a captain in the Salvation Army, and Harriet Margaret (nee Tappin), a teacher from Bethnal Green.
+Manning was born in Droitwich, Worcestershire, the first of twelve children – only six of which reached maturity.
+Her parents were Charles William Perrett, a captain in the Salvation Army, and Harriet Margaret (née Tappin), a teacher from Bethnal Green.
 Her parents emigrated to the United States when she was 14, but decided that she (alone among her siblings) should remain in Britain, and she was looked after by her maternal grandparents, who were Methodists.
 Leah was influenced by her grandfather's Liberal, radical politics.

 Early career

 She was educated at St John's School in Bridgwater, and at Homerton College, Cambridge, then a teacher training college.
 She became a teacher in Cambridge where she had met fellow undergraduate Hugh Dalton and joined the Fabian Society and the Independent Labour Party.
 Her school was in a poor area of the city and she pressed the city authorities to improve the health by providing free milk, using her position on Cambridge Trades Council to raise the issue.